SonicHedghog/STEM-UTA-Grades-Submitter/README.md

 		- If you mess-up while typing the password, just hold backspace to clear the entry.
 		- If your password and/or username is wrong, it will ask for it again later.
 		- Your data will not be saved, so please remember your information.
+	5.A chrome window will open during the process.
+You can minimize it, but please do not interact with it.
+It could potentially mess-up the program.
-	5.If your information is correct and there are no errors, then you can just minimize the tab, check to see if it finished submitting later, then close the window if it says finished.
+	6.If your information is correct and there are no errors, then you can just minimize the tab, check to see if it finished submitting later, then close the window if it says finished.

 If there is any problem in your connection (e.g. Blackboard is a blocked website) and the program complains about it, then close the window and try again later when problem is fixed.
 If there's any other type of error that the program complains about, please contact Mrs. Davda or Mrs. Varner so they can report the problem.
 If you have already submitted to canvas's latest grade report, then it won't submit again.
+It will give you an error.

 Hope you enjoy the program!!!